alshfu/Merinfo_Universal_Data_Viewer/README.md

 ## Usage

-1.  **Load Data**: Use the file input to select a local `.json` or `.jsonl` file, or choose a predefined dataset from the dropdown menu.
+1.  **Load Data**: Use the dropdown menu to select a dataset from the list.
+The data will be loaded automatically from GitHub.
 2.  **Search**: Use the search bar to filter results based on company name, organization number, or city.
 3.  **Sort**: Select a sorting option from the dropdown to organize the data.
 4.  **Filter**: Click on "Advanced filters" to reveal more specific filtering options for financials, contact details, and industry classifications.